SHTFPreparedness may collect a share of sales or other compensation from the links on this page.

 Do you know what natural resources make the best roofing materials?
 Let’s look at three that can be used in a wilderness environment.

 Tree Bark Shingles

-For the more advanced primitive builder we can look at clay tiles.
-You harvest clay from the ground and if you know the process you can knead this into useable material.
+For the more advanced primitive builder, we can look at clay tiles.
+You harvest clay from the ground and if you know the process you can knead this into usable material.
 After cutting and firing these tiles you will be able to shingle them just like the tree bark and you will have an even better “more modern” style roof.

 Clay tiles are certainly a time investment and might be a good option for a structure that is a little more permanent.